zhongjzsb/zhongjzsb-blog/content/posts/baobao-posts/2020-03-13-covid-19-visualization.md

 {{< /tab >}}
 {{< /tabs >}}

 ## HTML Plot (ggplotly)

 Comparing China and outside of China.

-The view experience in mobile device will be better if you use landscape.
+The view experience in mobile device will be better if using landscape.

 <div class='iframe-container'>
     <iframe src="/images/china-vs-outside.html" allowfullscreen></iframe>